gciatto/kt-mpp/README.md

 * Kotlin documentation generation (via Dokka)
 * Maven artifacts publishing
 * NPM packages publishing (in case the JS platform is involved)
+* generation of fat-jars for Kotlin JVM and multiplatform projects (via Shadow)

 There are two supported usage modes (non mutually-exclusive):
 * selectively declare plugins on a per-(sub-)project basis